Combinatorial Characterizations and Impossibilities for Higher-order Homophily: Empirical Results

 \subsection{Political homophily in legislative bill co-sponsorship}

-We quantify political homophily~\cite{loomis1946political,gentzkow2019measuring,adamic2005polblogs,poole1985spatial,berelson1954voting} with respect to political party for US members of congress (nodes in a hypergraph), based on groups of congress members formed by co-sponsorship of legislative bills (hyperedges)~\cite{Fowler-2006-cosponsorship,Benson-2018-simplicial,Fowler-2006-connecting}.
-Across all group sizes, affinity scores for Democrats tend to strictly increase, though scores are flatter for Republicans (Fig.~\ref{fig:bills}A, top row).
-However, both classes exhibit similar bowl-shaped ratio curves (Fig.~\ref{fig:bills}A, bottom row), demonstrating that highly imbalanced groups are highly overexpressed.
-Despite fundamental limits established by Theorem 1, weaker but still meaningful notions of group homophily are exhibited in practice by both classes simultaneously.
-Monotonic homophily is nearly always satisfied by both classes, subject to slight deviations that keep Theorem 1 from ever being violated.
-Across all bill sizes, neither political party exhibits majority homophily, but {both} classes exhibit higher than random affinity scores when their political party makes up a large enough majority of bill co-sponsors.
-To measure this behavior formally, we define the \emph{group homophily index} of a class $X$ to be the largest $j$ such that the top-$j$ affinity scores are above baseline: $\h_{k-j+1}(X) > \bs_{k-j+1}(X), \h_{k-j+2}(X) > \bs_{k-j+2}(X) , \hdots, \h_{k}(X) >\bs_{k}(X)$.
-The group homophily index for each political party grows as the number of co-sponsors increases.
-The bowl-shaped ratio curves for Democrats and Republicans also illustrate a point that at first seems counterintuitive, but is easily understand in light of our framework.
-In order for both parties to exhibit overexpressed affinities for groups where they possess a large majority, a substantial number of individuals from each party must be willing to participate in groups where their party is in the minority.
+We quantify political homophily~\cite{loomis1946political,gentzkow2019measuring,adamic2005polblogs,poole1985spatial,berelson1954voting} with respect to political party for US members of congress (nodes in a hypergraph), based on groups of congress members formed by co-sponsorship of legislative bills (hyperedges)~\cite{Fowler-2006-cosponsorship,Benson-2018-simplicial,Fowler-2006-connecting}. { Affinity scores for Democrats strictly increase for most group sizes, though scores are flatter for Republicans (Fig.~\ref{fig:bills}A, top row).
+However, both classes exhibit similar bowl-shaped ratio curves and normalized bias curves (Fig.~\ref{fig:bills}A, bottom two rows), demonstrating that highly imbalanced groups are highly overexpressed.}